tytydraco/yessleep/out/My_baby_sister_is_still_crawling_despite_being_20_months_old_and_I_know_the_reason_why_she_cant_walk.md

 Was it mom?
 Even though I gave myself the most logical answer, I knew better.
 It can't be mom.
 Mom won't talk to Claire in the middle of the night.

 I couldn't even swallow as I took a step, then another.
 The voices didn't stop.
-My feet stilled just few feets away from entering the room.
+My feet stilled just a few feet away from entering the room.

 That's when I was able to see it.